-Lynne Sarikas, director of the MBA Career Center at the Northeastern University business school, believes that more and more businesses are asking unusual job interview questions as part of their candidate job interview process.
+Lynne Sarikas, director of the MBA Career Center at Northeastern University's business school, believes more businesses are asking unusual job interview questions as part of their hiring process.

 Interviewers use unusual job interview questions to assess how well the candidate responds to an unexpected question or scenario.
 Most unusual job interview questions do not have right or wrong answers.
-These job interview questions provide the candidate with the opportunity, according to Sarikas, "to demonstrate quick thinking, poise, creativity, and even a sense of humor."
+These questions provide the candidate with the opportunity "to demonstrate quick thinking, poise, creativity, and even a sense of humor," Sarikas says.

-Make sure, however, in all of these cases that you know what you are looking for with each weird and unique job interview question that you ask.
-Part of your hopes can target any insightful responses and another part can target facets such as how quickly the candidate recovers from a surprise question.
+Make sure, however, that you know what you are looking for with each weird and unique job interview question you ask.
+With one question you may be looking for any insightful responses, while another question seeks to show how quickly the candidate recovers from the surprise question.

 Example Tough/Unusual Job Interview Questions

-Sarikas suggests using a couple of the following job interview questions during an interview to assess your candidate's skills and cultural fit.
+Sarikas suggests using several of the following job interview questions during an interview to assess your candidate's skills and cultural fit:

-- If you could be any character in fiction, whom would you be?
+- If you could be any character in fiction, who would you be?

-- If Hollywood made a movie about your life, whom would you like to see play the lead role as you?
+- If Hollywood made a movie about your life, who would you like to see play the lead role as you?

 - If you could be a superhero, what would you want your superpowers to be?